 Also during my PhD between 2011 and 2012, I cofounded the Center for Applied Rationality in Berkeley, which is now a registered 501(c)(3)non-profit organization with 9 full-time employees and many volunteers.
-CFAR runs workshops on rational decision-making and action-taking on the basis of empirical findings in cognitive science, and of course, data collected from previous workshops.
+CFAR runs workshops teaching techniques for rational decision-making and action-taking, on the basis of empirical findings in cognitive science, and of course, data collected from previous workshops.
 It's the best education per-dollar I've ever seen available, anywhere.
 Check it out.

 "Critch" is my real last name, and it's what most people call me.
 I like being called Andrew, too, but there are so many of us, being a Critch is just easier!
 I also like how being called by my last name reminds me of my family.